bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.16 - 2024/09/05 =
+* Tweak - Increase PHP version requirement to 5.6 or later
+* Tweak - Change the login button type from "button" to "submit" when only the login field is displayed
+* Fix - Unit name was displayed in availability area even if "Show unit in availability" option was OFF

 = 1.16.15 - 2024/08/13 =
 * Fix - PHP error when generating coupon as a refund for a booking if WC was 9.0+ and WC Legacy REST API plugin was not installed